jspaezp/ms2ml/README.md

    - Therefore I try my best to abstract all the `[f(spec) for spec in file]` within reason.
 1. Fail loudly
    - It is already hard to debug ML models, lets make it easier by having **sensical** error messages and checks.
 They should also contain suggestions to fix the bug.
 Explicit is better than implicit.
 Errors are better than bugs.
+1. Api documentation.
+   - Documentation is critical, if it is not documented, It will be deleted (because nobody will use it ...)
+   - Within reason, all external api should be documented, typed, in-code commented, have a docstring, check that it renders well using mkdocs and an example.

 ## Target audience